 Short Answer: Yes, it is indeed possible to disprove a common-law marriage in Texas.
 But why should you continue reading?
-We’re about to take you on an enlightening journey through historical contexts, legal complexities, and the contemporary challenges surrounding this unique Texan issue.
+Prepare for an enlightening journey through historical contexts, legal complexities, and contemporary challenges in this Texan issue.
 So, put on your cowboy boots and prepare for an informative ride!

 Navigating the Complexities: How to Disprove Common Law Marriage in Texas